jonshiach/graphics-book/_sources/_pages/02_basic_shapes_in_OpenGL.md

 After basking in the glory of your achievements for a few minutes the initial excitement may begin to wane, and your natural curiosity will cause you to wonder whether we can use more than one colour.
 Well of course, all we need to do is tell OpenGL what colours we want to use for each vertex.

-Create an array that contains RGB colour data for each vertex.
+Create an array that contains RGB colour data for each vertex by entering the following code after we created the `vertices` array.

 ```cpp
 // Define vertex colours